-18.7.
-Participant confidentiality
+18.7 Participant confidentiality

-The study will comply with the UK General Data Protection Regulation (GDPR) and Data processing of personal data of participants will be minimised by making use of a unique participant study number only on all study documents and any electronic database(s), with the exception of informed consent forms, participant ID log, electronic diaries and any other documents required for participant management.
+The study will comply with the UK General Data Protection Regulation (GDPR) and Data Protection Act 2018, which require data to be de-identified as soon as it is practical to do so.
+The processing of personal data of participants will be minimised by making use of a unique participant study number only on all study documents and any electronic database(s), with the exception of informed consent forms, participant ID log, electronic diaries and any other documents required for participant management.
 All documents will be stored securely and only accessible by study staff and authorised personnel.
 The study staff will safeguard the privacy of participants' personal data.
 A separate confidential file containing identifiable information will be stored in a secured location in accordance with the current data protection legislation.